Brewers vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Brewers vs. Reds: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Christian Yelich and the Milwaukee Brewers will see Graham Ashcraft on the hill for the Cincinnati Reds on Saturday at 4:10 PM ET.
+Christian Yelich and the Milwaukee Brewers hit the field on Sunday at Great American Ball Park against Ben Lively, who is projected to start for the Cincinnati Reds.
+First pitch is set for 1:40 PM ET.

-The Brewers are favored in this one, at -115, while the underdog Reds have -105 odds to upset.
-The total for the matchup has been set at 10.5 runs.
+The favored Reds have -115 moneyline odds against the underdog Brewers, who are listed at -105.
+The over/under is 10 runs for the game.

 Rep your team with officially licensed Brewers gear!
 Head to Fanatics to find jerseys, shirts, and much more.